tiglabs/containerdns/README.md

 [SkydnsApi]
 api-enable = YES
 api-address = 127.0.0.1:9003
-skydns-auth  = 123456789
+containerdns-auth  = 123456789

-### skydns-scanner
+### containerdns-scanner

-* `config-file`: read configs from the file, default "/etc/skydns/skydns-scanner.conf".
+* `config-file`: read configs from the file, default "/etc/containerdns/containerdns-scanner.conf".

 the config file like this:
 ...